 SOC 29901-03 Directed Studies in Sociology (1-3 sem. hrs.).
 Independent study and/or research under the supervision of an instructor in Sociology.
 May include directed research and readings, formal in-depth study of a topic of special interest to the student, individual projects, special educational experiences, or a practicum in which theories and their practical applications are brought together in a single educational experience.
-Prerequisites:

-Sophomore standing and the completion of at least six (6) credit hours in the discipline, as well as sponsorship by an instructor and approval of the Dean of the College of Arts and Sciences.
+Prerequisites: Sophomore standing and the completion of at least six (6) credit hours in the discipline, as well as sponsorship by an instructor and approval of the Dean of the College of Arts and Sciences.
 (On Demand)

 SOC 36103 Social Research (3 sem. hrs.).
 Designed to give each student such knowledge of statistics, principles, and methods of scientific inquiry that will strengthen the individual's professional practice and develop ability for research.
-(Fall, Spring)
+Prerequisites: SOC 11103 and MTH 21404 (Fall, Spring)

 SOC 42103 Sociological Theory (3 sem. hrs.).
 A survey of sociological theory from August Comte to the present.
 The development and utilization of theories will be emphasized.
-Prerequisite: Twelve (12) hours in Sociology or permission of the instructor.
-(Spring)
+Prerequisite: SOC 11103 (Spring)